kstenerud/concise-encoding/ce-structure.md

 #### Rules

- * A marker cannot mark a pseudo-object except for a reference or a constant.
+ * A marker ID cannot be followed by a comment, metadata, or another marker.
  * A marker cannot mark an object in a different container level.
 For example: `(begin-list) (marker ID) (end-list) (string)` is invalid.
  * Marker IDs must be unique in the document; duplicate marker IDs are invalid.